semanticClimate/p/en/events/TG_FORCE11.md

 - Creating climate knowledge graphs
 - Promoting open science and knowledge equity

+## Deliverables of the project

+- Extraction of a structured climate ontology as a knowledge graph.
+- Interrogation of 15,000 pages of the IPCC AR6 reports (and hopefully emerging releases of AR7) , the current Open scientific literature.
+- Enrichment with trusted knowledge (IPCC, publications, Wikipedia)
+- Development of scholarly tech – semanticCorpus (2026) holds a searchable collection of articles and links with metadata management.
+- Development of encyclopedia/knowledge_graph -a generally accessible technology which can give non-experts answers within an hour

 ## Open Source Semantic Tools

 The project actively uses and contributes to: